eficode-academy/DevOps-academy/README.md

 * Xtra: Problem solving
 * Snacks and social

-Download the user packages for AWS and make it apparent which instance you claim. **you will be instructed how** Setup instructions are below the agenda.
+Download the user packages for AWS and make it apparent which instance you claim. **You will be instructed how.**
+Setup instructions are below the agenda.

 ## Day 2